Skip to Content

 How to preserve a pumpkin carving using bleach

-Rub down the inside of your design with bleach to deter the growth of mold.
+Rub the inside of your design with bleach to deter the growth of mold.
 Leave it for 30 minutes and then rub the inside with a dry cloth.

 Instead of a manual application of bleach, you can use a bleach water bath.
 To do this, rinse your carved pumpkin with water.
 Get a bucket large enough to hold your pumpkin and mix 1 tablespoon of bleach for each quart of water you use.